Roppongi-itchōme Station: History

 Roppongi-itchome Station opened on 26 September 2000 on the Namboku line.
+Prior to its opening, the station's provisional name was Higashi-Roppongi Station ("East Roppongi").

 The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 Passenger statistics

 In 2019, the station was used by an average of 88,958 passengers daily.

 Surrounding area

 The main station exit is connected directly to basement levels of the Izumi Garden Tower building.